47ng/actions-clever-cloud/README.md

 to link to application IDs.

-If you have committed the `.clever.json` file, you only need to specify the alias to the application to deploy:
+If you have committed the `.clever.json` file, you only need to specify the alias of the application to deploy:

 ```yml
 steps: